Planning a 1-day trip to Venice can be an exciting experience, and here’s a suggested itinerary to make the most of your time:

 What are some recommended day trips from Venice?

-Several exciting day trips from Venice allow you to explore more of the Veneto region.
-Visit Murano, known for its glass-making, and watch artisans create beautiful glass art.
-Padua offers historical attractions like the Scrovegni Chapel with its Giotto frescoes.
+Padua offers historical attractions like the Scrovegni Chapel and its Giotto frescoes.
 Verona, the setting of Shakespeare’s “Romeo and Juliet,” is a charming city with a rich history.
-Alternatively, enjoy the natural beauty of the Dolomites, perfect for hiking and breathtaking scenery.
+Alternatively, enjoy the natural beauty of the Dolomites, which are perfect for hiking and breathtaking scenery.